planety/prologue/docs/middleware.md

 app.addRoute("/", hello, HttpGet, middlewares = @[myDebugRequestMiddleware()])
 ```

 You can also put some variables in closure environments, but be careful it is error-prone when using multi-threads.
-You must know the differences between gc options(thread local heap vs shared heap) and what's the use of `gcsafe`.
+You must know the differences between GC options(thread local heap vs shared heap) and what's the use of `gcsafe`.

 ```nim
 proc sessionMiddleware(): HandleAsync =